Varied nature in southern Sweden

 Söderåsen National Park covers 1,625 hectares and we would have loved to explore every hiking trail.

-If we have had all day, we would definitely take one of the longer trails or several short ones.
+If we had all day, we would definitely take one of the longer trails or several short ones.

 The wooden pathways make it very accessible for hiking and it was a delight to walk through the lush forest along the stream.

-It’s the highest point in Söderåsen national park and the highest point in all of Scania is just outside the park.
+The highest point in all of Scania is just outside the park on the Söderåsen ridge.

-Everything you need to know including what to do, when to visit, where to eat and where to stay
+All you need to know about Malmö, Sweden, including what to do, when to visit, where to eat and where to stay

 Read more